bissakov/nvim-portable/README.md

 ## Installation

-Skipt `git clone` if you don't have `git` installed.
+Skip `git clone` if you don't have `git` installed.
 Manually download this repo as ZIP.

 ### Powershell
 ```powershell